Seecougsy/Nikeverse/README.md

 *Nikeverse Homepage showcasing interactive features.*

 ## Overview
-University coursework presenting Nike shoes through the eras, featuring a vapourwave/ Windows XP-inspired aesthetic.
-The icons were adapted using Photoshop and Illustrator, and pokes fun at past visions of *'the future'* while celebrating Nike's innovation and its steps into NFTs and the metaverse.
-This project is not affiliated with Nike in any way and is intended solely for educational purposes.
+University coursework showcasing Nike shoes through the eras, a vapourwave and Windows XP-inspired aesthetic.
+Custom icons created in Photoshop and Illustrator—complete with intrusive pop-ups–a playful riff on past visions of 'the future' to celebrate Nike's innovation and venture into NFTs and the metaverse.
+This project is purely educational and not affiliated with Nike.

 🔗 [Visit Website]( https://seecougsy.github.io/Nikeverse)